qmk/qmk_firmware/docs/isp_flashing_guide.md

 [Arduino Uno](https://store.arduino.cc/products/arduino-uno-rev3)
 [Arduino Micro](https://store.arduino.cc/products/arduino-micro)

-A standard 5v/16MMhz Uno or Pro Micro can be used as an ISP flashing tool using the [example "ArduinoISP" sketch](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP#load-the-sketch) to emulate a stk500 ISP.
+A standard Uno or Micro can be used as an ISP flashing tool using the [example "ArduinoISP" sketch](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP#load-the-sketch) to emulate an STK500 ISP.
+Also works with Sparkfun Pro Micros and clones.

 **AVRDUDE Programmer**: `stk500v1`
 **AVRDUDE Port**: Serial